 The Neuroscience of Basic Visual Processes Study Section (NBVP) reviews applications seeking to study the neurobiological and developmental mechanisms underlying vision and visual perception in both humans and animal models.
 Any animal model visual system is potentially appropriate.
-Attention and executive functions (other than learning, memory and decision making) that include vision, as well as multi-sensory integration in relation to the information processing in the brain, primarily in animal models may also be reviewed in NBVP.
+Attention and executive functions (other than learning and memory), as well as multi-sensory integration in relation to the information processing in the brain, primarily in animal models may also be reviewed in NBVP.
 A broad range of approaches is appropriate including electrophysiology, anatomy, behavior, pharmacology, cell or area-specific control of neural activity, EEG, fMRI, psychophysics, invasive recordings and brain stimulation in humans, and theoretical and computational modeling.

 The membership panel is a list of chartered members only.